Stavanger: Airport

-Stavanger Airport, is located in Sola, 14 minutes away from Stavanger city center.
+Stavanger Airport, is located in Sola Municipality, 14 minutes away from Stavanger city center.
 The airport opened in 1937.
 In 1940 Stavanger Airport, Forus, opened, but closed in 1989.
 In 2013 Sola airport had over 4 million passengers and was the largest airport in Rogaland county.
 It is also the 3rd largest airport in Norway and 7th in the Nordic countries.
 The busiest route is Oslo-Gardermoen, with over 1.5 million passengers; the second most popular is Bergen Airport, Flesland, with over 700,000 passengers; Oslo-Torp is the third most popular, followed by Trondheim Airport, Værnes and Kristiansand Airport, Kjevik domestically.
 Internationally, the busiest routes are Copenhagen, Amsterdam, and Aberdeen.
 Stavanger also has connections to domestic and European destinations, including London, Paris, Barcelona, Stockholm, Warsaw.
 Domestic destinations are all the way up from Tromsø down to Kristiansand.